-The GEDmatch Genesis One-to-Many matching comparison does not all for a lot of customization.
+The GEDmatch Genesis One-to-Many matching comparison does not include all for a lot of customization.
 You can’t sort the columns or move the entries.
 To do that, you need to go to another tool -- One-to-Many (Beta).
 Beta suggests that there are still some bugs that GEDmatch is working out.

 However, I’ve used the One-to-Many (Beta) several times.
 I find it very useful.

 When you click on One-to-Many (Beta), you can see it has a completely different user interface.
 You’re going to your kit number at the top.
 Then you can filter either autosomal and X. In this case, we want to do autosomal.

 You’ll be asked what size you want, whether you want to tag groups, and what you want the overlap cutoff to be.

 I use the default search to see a match list.
 You’ll see that there One-to-Many (Beta) actually has some different columns.

 Select -- this column is for visualization options up at the top.
 It’s only available to tier-one customers.
 This column gives me an X that I can’t select any of these boxes.

 Kit number: this is the same as I described before.
 If you click the kit hyperlink, then you’ll see a One-to-Many for that kit just like the other one.

 Name & Email: Similar to what was described before.

 GEDCOM or WikiTree -- this new column displays GEDCOMs or WikiTree profile links.
 If you find an entry, you can actually see how that person is related based on what they’ve uploaded as far as a GEDCOM.
 I’ll cover more about GEDCOMs in a future video post.